patrickmoreauxp/islandbridge_river_police/README.md

-# Islandbridge Police - Steering Division
+# Islandbridge Rowing Police - Steering Division
 ## Motivation
 Islandbridge is a great place to row and has numerous clubs along this particular stretch of the Liffey.
 Due to this popularity, the river can get **incredibly** busy!
 Therefore, for safety reasons, it's extremely import to stick to the [rules of the river](https://github.com/patrickmoreauxp/islandbridge_river_police/blob/master/data/islandbridge_river_rules.png).